- If I invent something at the university, does it belong to the university?

 - Does public disclosure interfere with patenting?

 Yes, it is a major concern.
-To protect the patentability rights to your invention, it is important that you contact the UNLV Office of Technology Transfer as early as possible prior to public disclosure.
+To protect the patentability rights to your invention, it is important that you contact the UNLV Office of Economic Development as early as possible prior to public disclosure.
 Public disclosure includes, but is not limited to, certain non-confidential grant applications; journal articles; media interviews; publication on the web (including postings on your personal web page); conference abstracts; oral presentations; and poster presentations.
 Foreign patent rights may be lost immediately upon public disclosure.
 In the U.S., you have one year from the date of the public disclosure to file a patent application.

 - Is a grant proposal considered a public disclosure?

 A grant proposal is not considered a public disclosure until it is available to the public for review.
 Most grant requests are confidential and are not considered public disclosures, but others are made public by their inclusion in a file system available for public review.
 To prevent inadvertent disclosure, we can quickly file a provisional patent application before you formally submit your grant proposal.
 Please give us at least two weeks' advance notice.
-Of course, we appreciate your contacting the Office of Technology Transfer as soon as possible so that we can protect your invention in advance with no risk of your missing a grant proposal deadline.
+Of course, we appreciate your contacting the Office of Economic Development's Technology Transfer team as soon as possible so that we can protect your invention in advance with no risk of your missing a grant proposal deadline.

 - How do I determine who are the inventors of our novel technology?